Coherence Attacks and Countermeasures in Interposer-Based Systems: System Design

-We adopt the idea of monitoring and validating incoming packets to the interposer, in order to detect attacks wherein malicious and/or modified packets would be utilized, as outlined in Sec.~\ref{Threat Model}.
-Figure~\ref{fig:SNI-1 placement} depicts the SNI embedded in a router of the interposer NoC.
-In general, the SNI monitors the messages traversing the physical links prior to entering the corresponding virtual channel buffers within the routers.
+With the proposed CMCs, we monitor and validate all incoming packets to the interposer.
+Figure~\ref{fig:CMC-1 placement} depicts the CMC embedded in a router of the interposer NoC.
+The CMC monitors messages traversing the physical links prior to entering the virtual channel buffers within the routers.
+Each CMC has two components described as follows:

-Each SNI has two components described as follows: \begin{enumerate} \item \textbf{Packet Checker/Modifier (PCM)}: The PCM monitors and/or modifies cache coherence messages as needed.
-Because the proposed system follows standard shared-memory semantics, all legal communication between cores, other IPs, as well as memory occurs through memory accesses, and these accesses create cache coherence messages.
-Thus, the PCM works directly on cache coherent packets for checking addresses, permissions, etc., and for modifying messages as needed.
-More details are discussed in Sec.~\ref{sec:Implementation}. \item \textbf{Address Protection Unit (APU) Table}: This is a direct-mapped, SRAM-based look-up table with entries for each memory region and their associated per-chiplet permissions.
+\textit{Packet Checker/Modifier (PCM)}: The PCM monitors and modifies cache coherence messages as needed.
+Because the proposed system follows standard shared-memory semantics, all legal communication between cores, other IPs, I/O buses, and memory occurs through memory accesses which create cache coherence messages.
+Thus, the PCM operates on coherence messages to check addresses and permissions; modifying messages as needed.
+More details are discussed in Sec.~\ref{sec:Implementation}.

+\textit{Address Protection Unit (APU) Table}: This is a direct-mapped, SRAM-based look-up table with entries for each memory region and their associated per-chiplet permissions.
 As outlined in Sec.~\ref{sec:smsa}, the main physical memory is partitioned into multiple fixed-size regions.
-An entry is mapped within the APU table for each of these sections of memory.
-Hence, the number of entries within the APU table is determined by the number of regions in the main memory.
+Each memory region has a corresponding entry in the APU; hence, the number of entries within the APU table is determined by the number of regions in the main memory.